JoydeepKrGhosh/RUL-Prediction-TimesNet/README.md

 # Remaining Useful Life (RUL) Prediction using Transformer and LSTM Models

 This project explores predictive maintenance by estimating the Remaining Useful Life (RUL) of aircraft engines using deep learning models.
-Two architectures were evaluated on the complex **NASA CMAPSS FD004** dataset: a **Transformer** and a **Bidirectional LSTM (BiLSTM)**.
+Two architectures were evaluated on the complex **NASA CMAPSS FD004** dataset: a **Transformer** and a **LSTM**.
 The Transformer model achieved the best performance.

 ---